Americana Roots of California Folk-Rock — Commentary

 Roscoe Holcomb was an early and important influence on Bob Dylan, and the Carter Family was one of the most important and influential music groups in the history of American music.
 Holcomb, Guthrie, the Carter Family, and Lead Belly all appear in this podcast along with California folk-rock performers Peter Rowan and the Rowan Brothers, the David Nelson Band, and the Flying Other Brothers.

-“I am a Man of Constant Sorrow” (Traditional, arranged by Ralph Stanley), performed by Roscoe Holcomb, from the recording entitled An Untamed Sense of Control (SF 41044), provided courtesy of Smithsonian Folkways Recordings.
+“I am a Man of Constant Sorrow” was performed by Roscoe Holcomb, from the recording entitled An Untamed Sense of Control, provided courtesy of Smithsonian Folkways Recordings.
 Copyright (c) 2003.
 Used by permission.

 Roscoe Holcomb played banjo, fiddle, guitar, and harmonica, but his singing — his sky-high mountain tenor — inspired John Cohen of the the New Lost City Ramblers (who recorded Holcomb for the Smithsonian) to coin the term “high, lonesome sound”.
 Bluegrass pioneer Ralph Stanley, who in 1966 toured Germany with Holcomb, noted “you could feel the smell of woodsmoke in that voice.”
 Cohen wrote in the liner notes to An Untamed Sense of Control, “Roscoe played blues on the banjo, played guitar with a jackknife, sang unaccompanied sorrowful songs, Old Baptist chants, old-time popular songs as well as mountain ballads with a searing intensity and an unpredictable sense of rhythm… His music is a projection of his self, and a reflection of his experience with hard work, low wages, and his bond with Appalachian life.”